cs10/Alonzo/README.md

     heroku restart
     heroku logs # make sure nothing broke!
     ```
-7. All of the CS10 dependencies can be found in the [config notes][config] file.
-The values are on Heroku or in in the usual place where we store such info.
-You should know where it is, if you have access. :)
+7. All of the CS10 config values can be found in the file `.env [Alonzo]` (in a separate repo).
+The values are on Heroku or other places.
+You should be able to find where it is, if you have access. :)

 More detailed documentation can be found on the
 [deploying Alonzo onto Heroku][deploy-heroku] wiki page.